bilgehicyilmam/Dolphin/README.md

 # Group Dolphin

 - Requirements, design and SRS documents of the group project will be displayed under Wiki.
-- Issues will be created as needed.
+- Issues will be created as needed throughout the project lifecycle.
 - Group meetings are organized as daily scrum meetings.
 - Project subject will be displayed here.